pebreo/pebreo.github.io/midgame/part3-polyamory.md

 | Kevin Jonas | Music | Danielle Jonas (Annulled) | 2009 | 2 (Current marriage longest) |
 | Michael Jordan | Sports | Juanita Vanoy | 2006 | 2 |
 | Shaquille O'Neal | Sports | Shaunie Henderson | 2011 | 4 |

+My point in showing this table is to show that... todo: discuss w editor

 The casualness with which celebrity breakups are announced, often accompanied by carefully crafted public statements and lucrative endorsement deals, creates a distorted reality.
 Divorce, for most, is a messy, emotionally fraught experience.
 Financial anxieties, child custody battles, and the social stigma often associated with divorce are realities celebrities seem to conveniently bypass.